$(\infty,1)$-Categorical Comprehension Schemes: Introduction

-There are many alleys which lend themselves to be studied in the given context but were either only superficially glanced over or entirely omitted.
-An exhaustive treatment of fibred $(\infty,1)$-categories with a scope comparable to \cite[B1]{elephant} or \cite{streicherfibcats} in the ordinary categorical context would naturally require $(\infty,2)$-categorical considerations, which are barely touched upon in this paper because the notions studied here are properties of one indexed $(\infty,1)$-category at a time.
-The collection of all $\mathcal{C}$-indexed $(\infty,1$)-categories is only introduced in Section~\ref{secpre} to state its equivalence to the collection of fibred $(\infty,1)$-categories over $\mathcal{C}$ via Lurie's Unstraightening construction, and therefore it is defined as an $(\infty,1)$-category itself.
-Partial treatments of fibred $(\infty,1)$-category theory in such generality can be found e.g.\ in \cite{barwicketalparahct}, \cite{luriehtt} and \cite{riehlverityelements}.
+The main sources for the ordinary categorical constructions and definitions we have adapted are Johnstone \cite{elephant}, Jacobs \cite{jacobscompcats, jacobsttbook} and Streicher \cite{streicherfibcats}.
+The results presented in this paper build to a large extent on the fundamental work on quasi-categories provided by Lurie in \cite{luriehtt} and, ultimately, by Joyal in \cite{joyalqcats}.
+An exhaustive treatment of fibered $(\infty,1)$-categories with a scope comparable to \cite[Chapter B1]{elephant} or \cite{streicherfibcats} in the ordinary categorical context would naturally require $(\infty,2)$-categorical considerations.
+These however are barely touched upon in this paper because the notions studied here are properties of one indexed $(\infty,1)$-category at a time.
+The collection of all $\mathcal{C}$-indexed $(\infty,1)$-categories is only introduced in Section~\ref{secpre} to state its equivalence to the collection of fibered $(\infty,1)$-categories over $\mathcal{C}$ via Lurie's unstraightening construction, and therefore it is defined as an $(\infty,1)$-category itself.
+Partial treatments of fibered $(\infty,1)$-category theory in such generality can be found e.g.\ in \cite{barwicketalparahct, luriehtt, riehlverityelements}.